3 High Yield Monthly Dividend Stocks to Buy Now

 Stellus Capital Investment Corporation (NYSE:SCM)

 Formed as a spin-off from the D. E. Shaw & Company in 2012, the Stellus Capital Investment Corporation is an externally managed, closed-end, non-diversified management investment company that has elected to be regulated as a business development company.
 The firm invests primarily in private middle-market companies — typically those with $5 million to $50 million of EBITDA (earnings before interest, taxes, depreciation and amortization) — through various types of debt financing, often with a corresponding equity investment.
 Stellus Capital Management serves as SCM’s investment adviser and manages its investment activities.
-The firm has more than $1.6 billion in assets spread across 20 industries.

 3 High Yield Monthly Dividend Stocks to Buy Now: #2

 Virtus Global Dividend & Income Fund, Inc. (NYSE:ZTR)